nmeyer-ur/Grid/README.md

 This library provides data parallel C++ container classes with internal memory layout that is transformed to map efficiently to SIMD architectures.
-This branch enables support for ARM SVE architectures such as the Fujitsu A64FX CPU, which features 512-bit wide vector units.
-The SVE implementation of Grid uses SVE ACLE intrinsics.
+This branch enables support for ARM SVE architectures such as the Fujitsu A64FX CPU, which features an 512-bit vector registers.
+The implementation of Grid uses SVE ACLE intrinsics.

 ### References

 * _SVE-enabling Lattice QCD Codes_, IEEE Cluster Conference 2018 (https://arxiv.org/abs/1901.07294)
-* _Lattice QCD on upcoming ARM architectures_, Lattice Conference 2018 (Poster)
+* _Lattice QCD on Upcoming ARM Architectures_, Lattice Conference 2018 (Poster)
 (https://indico.fnal.gov/event/15949/session/4/contribution/225/material/poster/0.pdf)
-* _Lattice QCD on upcoming ARM architectures_, Lattice Conference 2018 (Paper) (https://arxiv.org/abs/1904.03927)
+* _Lattice QCD on Upcoming ARM Architectures_, Lattice Conference 2018 (Paper) tbd

 ### SVE compiler support

 * armclang 18.4 and 19.1
-* no gcc support at present
+* Allinea gcc 8.2.0 (auto-vectorization for fixed-size SVE, no intrinsics support yet)
+* gcc 8.2.0 (not tested, but expected to work too)

 ### SVE emulators and simulators